How to Look Younger Naturally

 It’s considered a treat or an everyday necessity depending on your outlook.
 Most people consider it an essential part of every holiday or celebration.

-If you are otherwise eating a real whole food diet, a cookie at Christmas is not going to sink the ship of your good looks.
+If you are otherwise eating a nutritious diet, a cookie at Christmas is not going to ruin your skin.
 But that is not how you eat most likely.

 The thing is most women are making an effort to “eat healthy.”
 But much of what has been taught as healthy is really bad for our bodies, our health, and our skin.